 You must update the MSCS supplied by Microsoft for each cluster server.
-To obtain and install this update, do the following:
+If you are running with Service Pack 3, either update to Service Pack 4 or do the following:

-1. Download the file CLUSFIXI.EXE currently at the following web site:
+1. Download the file CLUSFIXI.EXE currently at the following Web site ftp://ftp.microsoft.com/bussys/winnt/winnt-public/fixes/ usa/nt40/hotfixes-postSP3/roll-up/CLUSTER/

-ftp://ftp.microsoft.com/bussys/winnt/winnt-public/fixes/usa/nt40/hotfixes-postSP3/roll-up/CLUSTER/

-- Copy CLUSFIXI.EXE file to the boot hard disk drive on each cluster server. - 3.
-Run CLUSFIXI.EXE on server A. This will automatically update server A and restart (reboot) the system. - 4.
-Allow server A to rejoin the cluster and be reported in the MSCS cluster administrator as "Up" and all resources are "online". - 5.
-Run CLUSFIXI.EXE on server B. This will automatically update server B and restart (reboot) the system.
-Allow server B to rejoin the cluster and be reported in the MSCS cluster administrator as "Up" and all resources are "online". - 6.
+- 2. Copy CLUSFIXI.EXE file to boot the hard disk drive on each cluster server. - 3.
+Run CLUSFIXI.EXE on Server A. This will automatically update Server A and restart the system. - 4.
+Allow Server A to rejoin the cluster and be reported in the MSCS cluster administrator as up and all resources are online. - 5.
+Run CLUSFIXI.EXE on Server B. This will automatically update Server B and restart the system.
+Allow Server B to rejoin the cluster and be reported in the MSCS cluster administrator as up and all resources are online. - 6.
 You have completed the steps necessary for installing the MSCS update.